 Our Mission, Values & Vision

-Our mission at Freedom is to empower survivors of human trafficking to build a new life of freedom and self-sufficiency.
-Through offering supportive services, practical life skills, dignified jobs and workforce training, Freedom a la Cart is a place where survivors can heal, learn and grow as they prepare for full-time employment opportunities in the community.
+At Freedom a la Cart, we bring hope to survivors of human trafficking so they can build a new life of freedom and self-sufficiency.
+We believe that giving a woman practical job skills and developing strong work ethic is vital for creating a pathway to freedom.
+So, we’ve created a safe place of restoration where survivors can heal, learn and grow as they prepare for sustainable employment within our community.

 We value HOPE in tomorrow; BEAUTY in ourselves, our surroundings and our work; TRUST in one another; COMPASSION for those suffering; and COLLABORATION together to produce great things.

-Freedom is now positioned to support moving into our own kitchen space for the catering/box lunch business and directly serve the public with our own café.
-By expanding the catering service into a brick-and-mortar café in downtown Columbus, the opportunity for increased consistent work hours will enable Freedom to grow the number of survivors employed and broaden outreach and advocacy efforts in the community.
+Freedom is actively raising capital to move into our own kitchen and office space for the catering/box lunch business and directly serve the public with our own flagship café.
+By expanding the catering service into a brick-and-mortar café in urban Columbus, we’ll be able to broaden our programing and workforce training, grow the number of survivors employed, and further extend our mission in the community.

 We believe our model that joins social purpose with business rationality is scalable, replicable and effective.
 We envision replicating our model in cities nationwide.
 It is our strong hope and vision that other cities will employ intentional economic empowerment as a means to break cycles of exploitation.